-The use of active jet control as a flow and noise diagnostic aid has paralleled the study of noise amplification/mitigation described above.
-The three interconnected diagnostic objectives of low-amplitude tone excitation have been: (a) raising the large-scale coherent structures above the background levels, (b) exciting shear layer instabilities, and/or (c) providing a phase reference for measurements.
-In the seminal work of Crow and Champagne [13] that established the presence of large-scale structures in relatively high Reynolds number jets ($Re \sim 10^5$), the well-defined time-base provided by periodic excitation was used to analyze the data from hot-wire anemometry and schlieren photography.
-Subsequently, many investigators sought to understand the development, evolution and interaction of such seeded structures, both axisymmetric and helical, using phase-averaged imaging and measurements [e.g. 12, 23, 30-35].
+The use of an active jet control as a flow and noise diagnostic aid has paralleled the study of noise amplification/mitigation described.
+The three interconnected diagnostic objectives of low-amplitude tone excitation have been 1) raising the large-scale coherent structures above the background levels, 2) exciting shear layer instabilities, and/or 3) providing a phase reference for measurements.
+In the seminal work of Crow and Champagne [13] that established the presence of large-scale structures in relatively high-Reynoldsnumber jets ($Re_D \approx 10^5$), the well-defined time base provided by periodic excitation was used to analyze the data from hot-wire anemometry and schlieren imaging.
+Subsequently, many investigators sought to understand the development, evolution, and interaction of these structures, both axisymmetric and helical, using phase-averaged imaging and measurements (e.g., [12,27,30-35]).
 The implication of these discoveries in forced jets for the structure of unforced jets has been debated all along.
-Crighton [20] and Hussain [36] reviewed various related coherent vortex eduction techniques and discussed some of the relevant issues in the interpretation of such results.
+Crighton [23] and Hussain [36] reviewed various related coherent vortex eduction techniques and discussed some of the relevant issues in the interpretation of such results.

-The study of jets with seeded perturbations also has a natural link with stability theory, which predicts the evolution of such perturbations.
-Several researchers sought to compare and validate experimental data with theoretical predictions using time-averaged velocity and pressure statistics in the shear layer [e.g. 15, 37-39].
-The regularization of the jet structure obtained with low-amplitude excitation has also been of interest in the study of the large-scale structures as noise sources [e.g. 40, 41].
-Owing to actuator limitations, most of these efforts were limited to low Reynolds number jets and the axisymmetric forcing mode.
-One of the few investigations that covered high-speed and high Reynolds number jets and explored some of the above ideas, including non-axisymmetric forcing, was the extensive study performed by the Lockheed Georgia group in 1980's [e.g. 22, 42, and references therein].
+The study of jets with seeded perturbations also has a natural link with instability theory, which predicts the evolution of such perturbations.
+Several researchers sought to compare and validate experimental data with theoretical predictions using time-averaged velocity and pressure statistics in the shear layer (e.g., [15,37-39]).
+The regularization of the jet structure obtained with low-amplitude excitation has also been of interest in the study of the large-scale structures as noise sources (e.g., [40,41]).
+Owing to actuator limitations, most of these efforts were limited to low-Reynolds-number jets and the axisymmetric forcing mode.
+One of the few investigations that covered high-speed and high-Reynolds-number jets and explored some of the above ideas, including nonaxisymmetric forcing, was the extensive study performed by the Lockheed Georgia group in the 1980s (e.g., [26,42], and references therein).